 ariel joined Watsi on August 21st, 2014.
-Seven years ago, ariel joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month. ariel's most recent donation traveled 8,600 miles to support Di, a mother from Thailand, to fund a hernia repair surgery.
+Eight years ago, ariel joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month. ariel's most recent donation traveled 8,600 miles to support Di, a mother from Thailand, to fund a hernia repair surgery.

 ariel has funded healthcare for 68 patients in 14 countries.